JohnnyWiseau141/tutorialy/README.md

 6. Fix the pokemon.js game so it accepts lower case letters as well

 7. Get a list of all biotech formulas and send them to sbeve via discord

+8. report progress to sbeve as i do stuff and send the files to him